kevinhwang91/rnvimr/README.md

 " Disable a border for floating window let g:rnvimr_draw_border = 0

-" Make Neovim to wipe the buffers corresponding to the files deleted by Ranger let g:rnvimr_bw_enable = 1
+" Make Neovim wipe the buffers corresponding to the files deleted by Ranger let g:rnvimr_bw_enable = 1

 " Set up only two columns in miller mode and draw border with separators